nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 The Asset Tracker v2 application is built on the following principles:

-* Ultra-low power by design - The application highlights the power saving features of the nRF9160 SiP, which is critical for successfully developing small form-factor devices and products which need very long battery lifetime.
+* Ultra-low power by design - The application highlights the power saving features of the nRF91 Series SiP, which is critical for successfully developing small form-factor devices and products which need very long battery lifetime.
 * Offline first - Highly-mobile cellular IoT products need to handle unreliable connections gracefully by implementing mechanisms to retry the failed sending of data.
 * Timestamping on the device - Sensor data is timestamped on the device using multiple time sources.
 When the device is offline (planned or unplanned), the timestamping does not rely on the cloud side.
 * Batching of data - Data is batched to reduce the number of messages transmitted, and to be able to retain collected data while the device is offline.